 [VIDEO]: The Clean Water Access Initiative: Project Indonesia

 In addressing the global water crisis, Action Against Hunger believes in the power of partnership.
-To illustrate this, we invite you to watch a video of the first project in our three-year collaboration with Tyco International—a clean water system we’re building in Indonesia’s impoverished Nusa Tenggara Timur province:
+To illustrate this, we invite you to watch two videos explaining the the first project in our three-year collaboration with Tyco International.
+The videos show the first two phases of building a clean water system in Indonesia’s impoverished Nusa Tenggara Timur province:

 The Clean Water Access Initiative is focused on providing safe drinking water and sanitation to impoverished communities threatened by malnutrition and water-borne diseases.
 Tyco has committed more than $2 million in resources over the next three years, as well as emergency funds to enable ACF to respond quickly to natural disasters, including earthquake-ravaged Haiti, flood-inundated Pakistan, and more recently, drought-stricken Kenya.

 The Clean Water Access Initiative’s first project, in Indonesia’s Nusa Tenggara Timur (NTT) province, is already underway.
 Working with ACF staff and local community leaders, Tyco’s regional teams are helping to plan and construct a new system to improve access to safe water for 40,000 people.
 In addition to providing technical expertise, Tyco contributed $250,000 in funding and donated 36 miles of polyethylene pipes and fittings from its facility in Jakarta while local Tyco engineers provide training and oversight during installation.
 At the same time, ACF is dedicating resources toward an educational program to improve local hygiene practices, training local authorities on the design and maintenance of water supply infrastructures, and monitoring the sustainability of the water system.